AlanMcBee/w250b/ReadMe.md

         Set-Secret -Name 'SmtpPW' -Secret (Read-Host -AsSecureString 'Enter SMTP login password') Set-Secret -Name 'PfxPW' -Secret (Read-Host -AsSecureString 'Enter PFX certificate password')
         ```

+    These values will stay in your vault until you remove them.

 1. If you plan to override any of the default values in `redcapAzureDeploy.parameters.json`, make your changes to that file now.
 Some values you may want to change: